Benzphetamine: United States

-Benzphetamine is unique in its classification as a Schedule III drug in the United States.
-(Most members of the amphetamine family are classified in the more highly regulated Schedule II.)
-Benzphetamine is metabolized by the human body into amphetamine and methamphetamine, making it one of a number of drugs to undergo in vivo conversion to a substance of higher addiction and abuse potential.
+Benzphetamine is unique in its classification as a Schedule III substance in the United States, given that most members of the amphetamine family are classified in the more highly regulated Schedule II tier.
+Benzphetamine is metabolized by the human body into amphetamine and methamphetamine, making it a prodrugs the aforementioned molcecules, as well as one of a number of substances that convert in vivo conversion into a substance of higher addiction and abuse potential.
+Clobenzorex, as previously stated, is completely uncontrolled by the Controlled Substances or Federal Analogue Acts, yet is an analog and derivative of benzphetamine.